Hearings Before the Florida New Motor Vehicle Arbitration Board

 The Florida New Motor Vehicle Arbitration Board is established within the Department of Legal Affairs (Office of the Attorney General) to resolve warranty disputes between consumers and new motor vehicle manufacturers under Florida's "Lemon Law."

 To request arbitration by the New Motor Vehicle Arbitration Board, a consumer must complete and file a “Request for Arbitration” form with the Office of the Attorney General.
 DO NOT DELAY!
 You must file with the Office of the Attorney General within 60 days after the expiration of your Lemon Law rights period (24 months after the date of delivery of your vehicle), or 30 days after the final action of a manufacturer-sponsored, state-certified program, whichever date is later.
-Call the Lemon Law Hotline 1-800-321-5366 (850-414-3500 out-of-state or in Tallahassee) or click here to get a Request for Arbitration form.
+Call the Lemon Law Hotline 1-800-321-5366 (850-414-3500 if you are location outside of the state) or click here to get a Request for Arbitration form.

 Once a Request for Arbitration form is filed with the Office of the Attorney General, it will be screened to determine eligibility for a hearing.
 If the form is incomplete or if more information is required, the consumer will be requested to produce additional information within a specified time.
 Failure to provide the requested information in the time specified may result in rejection of the claim.
 If the claim is found to be fraudulent or outside the scope of the Arbitration Board’s authority, it will be rejected, with notice of the rejection sent to the consumer and to the manufacturer.
 If the claim is determined to be eligible for a hearing, it will be approved and assigned to the appropriate regional office for scheduling of a hearing.
 The consumer and the manufacturer will receive notice of the approval of the claim, along with further information about the arbitration process and procedures.